Skip to main content

 Run from a file

-pflow ./workflow.json
+pflow ./workflow.pflow.md

-pflow ~/workflows/analysis.json param=value
+pflow ~/workflows/analysis.pflow.md param=value

 pflow "read data.txt and summarize the content"